 While these popular in-cistern tablets create lovely blue water in your toilet bowl, they contain chemicals that corrode the flush valve and washers.
 They can also get stuck against the flapper and stop it from sealing closed.
-This leads to the water in the cistern running thorough into the toilet bowl continuously, wasting countless litres of water.
+This leads to the water in the cistern running through into the toilet bowl continuously, wasting countless litres of water.

 Clean your toilet regularly with a mild cleaner

 Vinegar, baking soda, or a mild soap are all great for regular porcelain cleaning.
-Not only does cleaning your toilet help you keep a more hygienic, better smelling toilet area, it also gives you the opportunity to spot a leak or a problem with your toilet’s plumbing fairly quickly.
+Not only does cleaning your toilet help you keep a more hygienic, better-smelling toilet area, it also gives you the opportunity to spot a leak or a problem with your toilet’s plumbing fairly quickly.

 Chemical drain cleaners: yes or no for toilet maintenance?

 There are mixed opinions about using chemical drain cleaners to unclog your toilet, mainly because they are risky.
 They are harmful to your health if accidentally splattered on your skin, consumed, or even inhaled too much.
 They can also damage older fixtures and pipes.
-Plus, these chemicals really aren’t ones we want in our water systems.
-Chemical drain cleaners cause trouble for homes with septic systems too, since they kill off the good bacteria in the tanks.
+Plus, these chemicals really aren’t the ones we want in our water systems.
+Chemical drain cleaners cause trouble for homes with septic systems as they kill off the good bacteria in the tanks.